Software-Improvement-Group/sigridci/docs/usermanagement.md

 - Authentication is the step where users are allowed to enter the platform.
 After Authenication is succesful,
 - Authorisation defines which user can access which analysis results.

-Sigrid offers 2 ways of managing Authentication and 1 type of Athenication .
+Sigrid offers 2 ways of managing Authentication and 1 type of Authenication .
 This page describes the options and the technical setup.

 # 2 options for Authentication